CDRH/datura/projects/oscys/schema.md

 * id: the id of the file/person/whatever.
 Usually this will be used to construct a link. the ID may be a source of the information.
 * label: The name/title of the item.
 * date: sometimes there will be multiple bits of information distinguished by a date.
 The format should be whatever is to be displayed, this is not sortable.
+* sourcefile: this is just for troubleshooting, will probably be removed later

 Fields with a name and ID attached will contain three versions: